decentstudio/decent-slack-receiver/README.md

    - Create a .env file based on the .env.example file

 4. Start
-   - `npm start`
+   - `npm run build-start` builds then runs the project
-   - OR, to watch for changes to the code and restart the app automatically, run `npm run watch`
+   - OR, to watch for changes to the code and rebuild/restart the app automatically, run `npm run watch`

 ## Docker Compose Usage (Development)